BrunoHalltari/CTF-Writeups/challenge-1221.intigriti.io-XMAS/Readme.md

 ## Final Poc

-Now that we know how to execute the xss it's not over, in fact the scenario described is that of a Self-XSS, also the payload need to be executed two times in order to populate the Referrer header, which is no good.
+Now that we know how to execute the xss it's not over, in fact the scenario described is that of a Self-XSS, which is no good.
 To avoid this problem, I wrote this simple POC:

 ```html